BillionShields/ChatGPT-Saver/README.md

 # ChatGPT Saver (C)2023 by SZ @ X3EM

 # Emergency update 04/07/2023 with Adobe FireFly
-- ChatGPT OpenAi decided to change HTML structure, so this new update accomodates those changes.
+- ChatGPT OpenAi decided to change HTML structure, so this new update accommodates those changes.

 - Also added Adobe FireFly save as well
 ![Firefly Support](FireFLySupport.png)